American Microscopical Society: Early leadership

 The collection of prominent scientists who belonged to the AMS also included: L.M.
 Vorce, Dr. George Edward Fell, E. and W. Bausch, G.E.
 Blackham, and C.A.
 Spencer.

-Oliver Wendell Holmes was an early associate.
+Oliver Wendell Holmes Sr. was an early associate.

-Simon Henry Gage, the author of a book on the microscope with 17 editions published between 1880 and 1943, served as the AMS President twice since its inception.
+Simon Henry Gage, the author of a book on the microscope with 17 editions published between 1880 and 1943, served as the AMS president twice.

-Charles A. Spencer and Robert B. Tolles, renowned microscope makers, were honored by the production of the Spencer-Tolles Memorial Fund, which continues to promote publications in the field of microscopical research today.
+Charles A. Spencer and Robert B. Tolles, renowned microscope makers, were honored by the production of the Spencer-Tolles Memorial Fund, which continues to promote publications in the field of microscopical research.

-Early Meetings
+Early meetings

 Early AMS meetings functioned as social and scientific gatherings, and were heavily covered by the press.
 Public admission was encouraged by demonstrations on biological specimens that highlighted the importance of microscopes and microscopy to the general public.

 Publications

 The AMS published one America's first scientific journals, Invertebrate Biology (1995–present), which has gone under the names Proceedings of the American Society of Microscopists (1880-1891), Proceedings of the American Microscopical Society(1892-1894), and Transactions of the American Microscopical Society (1895-1994).

 At its inception, these publications welcomed research about the practical applications of microscopy on a range of biological fields including study of protozoa, algae, fungi, vascular plants, bacteria, invertebrates, and vertebrate histology and cytology.